SoftCircuits/WebScraper/README.md

 As you can see, the library will generate a URL using every combination of placeholders you provide, regardless of the number of placeholders you define.
 In addition, if the `{page}` tag is implemented, multiple pages will be generated for every combination of your user tags.

+### NextPageSelector

+In addition to user tags, a URL can also contain the `{page}` tag.
+For targets that involve multiple pages, this tag will be replaced with the current page number.

+The `NextPageSelector` property is a string selector that identifies the element or elements that, if present, indicate there are more pages. *Selectors used by WebScraper are similar to CSS or jQuery selectors.
+There is a section on WebScraper selectors below.
+For now, just know that selectors describe one or more elements on a page.*

+For example, paged results generally have some sort of *Next* button used to access the next page.
+By adding a selector that describes this element, the library uses it to determine if there are additional pages.
+And if the `{page}` tag is included in the URL, it will be incremented for each page.

 ### ContainerSelector

 The `ContainerSelector` property is a string *selector* that identifies the elements on the page that contain all the items to be scraped.
-Selectors used by WebScraper are similar to CSS or jQuery selectors.
-There is a section on WebScraper selectors below.
-For now, just know that selectors describe one or more elements on a page.

 The container narrows down the area to be searched when looking for data to scrape, and so it makes the code a little more efficient.
 But `ContainerSelector` is the only selector that is optional.
 If it is not provided, then the entire page is the container.